 7.1.1 Member States, and other duly authorized entities, shall submit proposed Questions as contributions to the study group meeting which will consider the Question(s).

+7.1.2 Each proposed Question should meet the guidelines defined in a) and b) below:.

+a) Questions should be within the mandate of ITU-T as stated in Articles 1 and 17 of the Constitution of the Union.
+This guideline ensures that Questions and their associated studies are related to the conduct of telecommunication standardization matters and, in line with No 193 of the Convention, study groups shall “…study, technical, operational and tariff questions and prepare recommendations on them with a view to standardizing telecommunications on worldwide basis, including recommendations on interconnection of radio systems in public telecommunications networks and on the performance required for these interconnections”.

+b) Questions should fully recognize the sovereign right of each state to regulate its telecommunication as stated in the Preamble of the Constitution of the Union.

-7.1.2 Each proposed Question should be formulated in terms of specific task objective(s) and shall be accompanied by appropriate information as listed in Appendix I to this resolution.
+Each proposed Question should be formulated in terms of specific task objective(s) and shall be accompanied by appropriate information as listed in Appendix I to this resolution with an intent to manage as efficiently as possible the scarce ITU resources and to avoid duplication of effort and optimize the use of resources.
 This information should clearly justify the reasons for proposing the Question and indicate the degree of urgency, while taking into account the relationship of the work of other study groups and standardization bodies.

 7.1.3 TSB shall distribute the proposed Questions to the Member States and Sector Members of the study group(s) concerned so as to be received at least one month before the study group meeting which will consider the Question(s).